Metaswitch/clearwater-readthedocs/IR.92-Supplementary-Services.md

 The following Supplementary Service is not currently supported by Clearwater.

-*   Barring of Incoming Calls - When Roaming - Clearwater does not currently support roaming, and so can't support barring on this basis.
+*   Barring of Incoming Calls - When Roaming - Clearwater does not currently support roaming, as we believe from our involvement in industry discussions that operators are generally a number of years away from deploying VoLTE roaming.